pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 people around us.
 In some ways this is a good thing.
 We each get to choose what and how much to share of our private selves with others.
-Even so, every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds into the much more limited medium of language.
+Even so, every time we try to share our thoughts and discoveries with each other, we have to translate the constantly flowing ideas of our minds and hearts into the much more limited medium of language.
 When we are directly in the presence of others, we have other tools at our disposal, such as gestures, expressions, inflection, and dynamics, but over long distances we experience increasing barriers to communication, especially when all we have to work with is prose.
 Prose gives the impression that it is precise, but in practice leaves much open for interpretation.
 Ambiguity is easy to introduce, and can confuse not only people, but machines as well.
 And even if we were perfect at our communication skills, people only share what they want to share with others.
 Much of our knowledge and understanding remains on the shelves, so to speak.
 And our [diminishing attention spans] make the problem all the worse!
 Rather than being left to guess the meaning between the lines, as Sosno's sculpture suggests, we need the ability to share what is in our heads more directly.

 In the current scholarly ecosystem the situation is more bleak.
 The paper publication process is too slow and isolated, not having changed much from what